Allagash River Canoe Trip

 Travel to Round Pond.

-Travel to Five Finger Rapids area.
+Travel to Five Finger Brook area.

-Check in at Michaud Farm.
+Check in at Michaud Farm Ranger Station.

 Travel to Allagash Falls Campsite.

-Leisurely morning to enjoy Allagash Falls.
+Leisure time to enjoy Allagash Falls.

 Travel to Twin Brooks area.